I have been busy decorating our Blue Cottage for fall, and photographing it all for my Fall Home Tour.

 I had decorated our mantel already and liked it, and then I found this plaid banner at Target – even better, right?

 That garland of silver glass pumpkins is from HomeGoods, and they even light up.

-This beautiful Silk Harvest Blush Hydrangea Bouquet in a rustic glass vase from FTD fits perfectly with our cottage/farmhouse decor, and I love that it’s made with silk flowers we can enjoy for years instead of just a week.
+This beautiful Silk Harvest Blush Hydrangea Bouquet in a rustic glass vase fits perfectly with my cottage/farmhouse decor, and I love that it’s made with silk flowers I can enjoy for years instead of just a week.

 Last year I created a coastal fall tablescape.
 This year, I kept the table setting really simple, with mostly metallic colors.
 The placemats were on sale at Target, and I also found the wooden leaves there.

 The wood pumpkins and the napkin rings are new from HomeGoods.

 I think this is my favorite vignette on the other side of our living room.
 My friend Kelly made this awesome pumpkin painting with vintage book pages, and here is the tutorial to make your own.